jgeller112/clustering_project/README.md

 ------------

 In this task, individuals heard spoken speech tokens and freely classified them into groups.
-Using hierarchical clustering we aim to see what clusters or groups appear as a result of the free classification task.
+Using hierarchical clustering we aimed to see what clusters or groups appear as a result of the free classification task.

 ``` r
 library(here)